 There are different types of Juvéderm injections intended for different areas of the face.
 Some are designed for the mouth area only (including the lips), while others add volume to cheeks.
 Certain injections are also used for the fine lines that can develop around your nose and mouth.

-Juvéderm may work slightly more quickly and, in some cases, may last longer — this comes at a slightly higher cost.
+You will see the results of Juvéderm immediately and, in some cases, it may last longer — though this comes at a slightly higher cost.
 Juvéderm results can last between one to two years.

-Restylane instead takes slightly longer to take full effect, but you’ll start seeing results almost immediately.
-These types of fillers can last from 6 to 18 months.
+Restylane results will also be visible immediately after treatment.
+These types of fillers can last from six to 18 months.